messagesafe/messagesafe.github.io/README.md

 ## The Problem

 If there is a highly valuable secret (like access key, recovery seed, crypto currency address), it is probably written on paper and is stored in a safe.
-It would be nice to encrypt it with a password and store it in several less secure locations, even in a mail box.
-Unfortunately, to do this, one would have to expose the secret to a computer, where the encryption would be performed.
+It would be nice to encrypt it with a password and store it in several less secure locations like mail archive.
+Unfortunately, to do so, one would have to expose the secret to a computer, where the encryption would be performed.
 If the computer is infected by malicious software, the secret can be stolen.

 ## The Solution

-Using MessageSafe and the below routine the secret can be encrypted securely.
+Using [MessageSafe](https://messagesafe.github.io/) and the below routine the secret can be encrypted securely.

 1. Open MessageSafe in any old smart phone (or tablet computer) as a web page.
 2. Put the device in "airplane mode".
 MessageSafe is a single HTML file, it will work offline.